 You’ll notice the paid search results on top of the standard organic search results.
 Instead of trying to rank high in the search engines, you buy top placement.

 Here are a few advantages to paid search traffic over other models:

 - Cheaper than traditional advertising.
-Old-school advertising spots can range into the thousands of dollars, even for newspaper ads.
+Old-school advertising spots can range into the thousands of dollars for both media and non media communication channels.
 With PPC ads, you only pay when someone clicks your ad.

 - Can target your audience very in-depth.
 You can target your audience down to your ideal customer.
 For example, you can narrow down by age, location, demographics, gender, income level, job, interests, and more.